shchilkin/shchilkin/README.md

 ### About me

-I'm a Frontend Developer working on **Nordic Marketplaces** at [Schibsted Finland](https://schibsted.com/).
+I'm a Frontend Developer working on **Nordic Marketplaces** at [Vend](https://vend.com/).
 I'm passionate about web development, open-source software, and UI design.

 #### What I'm working on 👨‍💻
-- As a Frontend Developer at Schibsted Finland, my main responsibilities include:
+- As a Frontend Developer at Vend, my main responsibilities include:
     - Developing new features and maintaining existing features.
     - Collaborating with the team to design and implement new features.
     - Writing clean, maintainable, and efficient code.